-As of September 30, 2006, we had cash and highly-liquid investments valued at \$755,384 and working capital of \$209,180.
-In October 2006, we received aggregate net proceeds of approximately \$2,050,000 from a private placement of our equity securities.
-Using our available reserves as of September 30, 2006 and the net proceeds from the private equity financing, we believe that we can operate according to our current business plan for the next nine months.
+As of March 31, 2007, we had cash and highly-liquid investments valued at \$1,214,287 and working capital of \$969,814.
+Using our available reserves as of March 31, 2007, we believe that we can operate according to our current business plan for the next six months.
 To date, we have generated minimal revenues and anticipate that our operating costs will exceed any revenues generated over the next several years.
 Therefore, we will be required to raise additional capital in the future in order to operate according to our current business plan, and this funding may not be available on favorable terms, if at all.
 If we are unable to raise additional funds, we will need to do one or more of the following: